 Software providers interested in linking their software to the Home Energy Scoring Tool can do so via an application programming interface (API).
 By licensing the Home Energy Score API, third-party software can generate a Home Energy Score along with any other outputs the software already produces.
-This capability reduces data entry burdens for Assessors already using other software tools.
+This capability reduces data entry burdens for Home Energy Score Certified Assessors™ already using other software tools.

 Interested API users will need to satisfy DOE testing requirements to ensure that scoring through the API results in the same score outputs as scoring directly through the Home Energy Scoring Tool interface online.
 Interested users can learn more by visiting the API developers' website.

 The companies listed below have successfully integrated their software with the Home Energy Score API:

 To ensure high quality, DOE requires each Partner to ensure new Assessors are properly trained and mentored, and to re-score a random sample of at least 5% of homes.
 In 2017, DOE released Updated Quality Assurance and Mentoring Protocols, which expands the options for meeting these requirements on a provisional basis.
 If interested, Partners can use third parties to conduct mentoring and quality assurace.
 Organizations that are approved to offer quality assurance include:

 Visit the Quality Assurance page to learn more about the quality assurance options available to Partners and Assessors.